- Associate Professor

 Ph.D.
 Princeton University, 1998.

-I am a historian of ancient and early medieval Eurasia, focusing on the period known as late antiquity, extending from the Roman Empire to the establishment of the Abbasid Caliphate.
-The broad parameters of late antiquity have always appealed to me, since they allow me to combine some of my earliest and most abiding interests: the history and archaeology of the Classical world; early Christianity to ca. 600 CE; and the Islamic world.
-My undergraduate teaching includes courses on the history of the ancient world, late antiquity, and Byzantium, as well as seminars on ancient/medieval Jerusalem and animal-human relations in world history.
-My graduate seminars have explored these same general areas, though with more emphasis on the Middle East.
+As a historian of late antiquity, I am interested in the diverse cultures of western Eurasia from prehistory to the early Islamic caliphate.
+The rubric of late antiquity has allowed me to integrate some of my most abiding interests: the history and archaeology of the Classical world; early Christianity; and religion and society in the pre-Islamic and early Islamic Middle East.
+At the undergraduate level, I offer lecture courses on the Ancient World ("Cavemen to Constantine"), the World of Late Antiquity, and the Byzantine Empire, as well as seminars on Jerusalem, the Empires of Ancient Iran, and animal-human relations in world history ("the cow course").
+My graduate seminars have explored these same general areas.
 In addition to my position in the History Department since 1997, I have been an active member of the University of Washington’s Comparative Religion Program and its Department of Near Eastern Languages and Civilization.
-Since 2011, I have served as the director of the University of Washington’s Program in Persian and Iranian Studies.
+Between 2012 and 2015, I served as the director of the University of Washington’s Program in Persian and Iranian Studies.

 My current book project, Jewel of the Palace and the Soul: Pearls in the Arts, Economy, and Imagination of the Late Antique World, uses a single type of material to illuminate patterns of interaction and exchange across the entire late antique world.
 Harvested from the warm, shallow waters of the Persian Gulf, the Red Sea, and the coasts of southern India, pearls became visible markers of elite status in the empires of both Rome and Iran.
 They captured the imagination of Greco-Roman women, who wore them on their ears, necks, and hair, and of Persian elites, who told stories about great pearls won and lost by kings.
 They sparked the imagination of Jewish and Christian writers (i.e., the “pearly gates” of the heavenly Jerusalem) and appear prominently in the mosaics of the Umayyad Mosque at Damascus.
 The book’s scope and structure reinforce an argument I have made elsewhere about the importance of integrating the Middle East into our study of the late antique world.

-At the graduate level, I have had the privilege of teaching an extraordinary range of students in ancient, medieval, and Islamic history.
-You can find a full list of their thesis titles here.
+My graduate teaching has been eclectic with students in various areas of ancient, medieval, and Islamic history.
 Most have come from History, Comparative Religion, and Near Eastern Languages and Civilization, but students interested in graduate study at the University of Washington should also investigate the faculty and resources associated with the Middle East Center, the Interdisciplinary Ph.D. in Near and Middle Eastern Studies, and the Department of Classics.
-Over the last fifteen years, I have enjoyed working with graduate students from all of these units.
 I attach below the syllabi from my most recent undergraduate and graduate courses.

 You can view or download copies of many of my articles and reviews from Academia.edu.